AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

      ![Adobe Commerce Sign In using Adobe ID](./assets/admin-adobeid-login.png){width="600" zoomable="yes"}

-1. Verify that the Commerce Admin Unified Experience extension is available on your instance.

-   From the cloud project directory on your local workstation, use composer to find the extension.
+1. From the cloud project directory on your local workstation, use Composter to verify that the Commerce Admin Unified Experience extension is installed.

    ```bash
    composer show *unified-experience*